 A back up van will leap frog the group a number of times each day so that help is never far away.
 We carry a range of spare parts so that repairs can be made en-route and we will have a spare bike available in the event that your bike has a serious breakdown.

 We highly recommend that you use a bike that you are used to and feel comfortable riding.
 Your bike should be fully serviced and in good condition before you start, this will reduce the risk of mechanical problems and unnecessary stoppages along the way.
 Either a road bike or a hybrid bike is preferable, however the ride can be done on a mountain bike if you prefer.
-We have a range of hybrid bikes available for hire (£100 – £200 per person) if you don’t have your own bike.
-At the end of your trip we can arrange for your bike to be sent to your address (£60.00) if you don’t want the hassle of transporting it yourself.
+We have a range of road and hybrid bikes available for hire (£100 – £200 per person) if you don’t have your own bike.
+At the end of your trip we can arrange for your bike to be sent to your address (£70.00) if you don’t want the hassle of transporting it yourself.

 This tour is suitable for someone with a good level of fitness and who wants a challenge.
 If you do plenty of training beforehand you should have no problem completing the ride.
 We will have a training day in the Peak District available if you would like to join the group before the main event.